 The existing Terminal 2 would either be demolished or could potentially be repurposed as a hotel or other facility.
 The plan also calls for a new consolidated parking structure to be built in place of the existing garage.
 Project Impact: Aside from improving the passenger experience and addressing the various other existing challenges related to multiple security check points and unevenly distributed and limited concessions, the project would position St. Louis Lambert International Airport for continued growth.
 It also would help to ensure the airport can support the needs of both leisure travelers and growing corporations who are choosing to locate in St. Louis but need convenient access to other U.S. and international destinations.
 It will bring the width of the concourses up to the 110-foot standard already seen in more modern domestic terminals.
 The 62 new gates would be sized for the larger airplanes in existing and future fleets.
 The switch to a single linear concourse would also help to improve conditions for motorists using airport drives.
 Advancing the project will require additional detailed discussions with current airlines, city government leaders and others.
 Additional public input also will be sought.
-The goal is to continue those discussions over the next 24 months and come to a final decision on how to move forward.
+The goal is to continue those ongoing discussions and reach a final decision in the coming months on how to move forward.
 If a final plan is approved and funding is secured, Hamm-Niebruegge believes it's possible that such a project could be carried out in about 10 years.
+Project Update: In May of 2023, St. Louis Lambert International Airport received initial federal approval for an estimated \$2.8 billion plan to consolidate its two terminals into one new, single passenger concourse and replace the parking garage with a larger one.
+Federal Aviation Administration approval is contingent to environmental approval and lease agreement negotiations with airlines.
+Once completed, architectural designs could start in 2024.
 Interstate 55/Interstate 70 Add Lane Improvements from Interstate 255 to Interstate 270 (IL)